Leonardo da Vinci - The Hundred Most Beautiful Drawings from Collections all over the World

 Italy — Last quarter of the 15th century – beginning of 16th century

-Featuring an outstanding self-portrait and Leonardo's iconic Vitruvian Man: the most beautiful drawings by the universal genius from around the world compiled into a unique compendium
+Including Leonardo's iconic Vitruvian Man and a masterful self-portrait: the universal genius' most beautiful drawings from all over the world, compiled into a unique compendium

 1. The most beautiful drawings by Leonardo da Vinci (1452–1519), assembled here in an outstanding compendium